ahnpj/incident-response-and-investigations/identity-and-email-compromise-investigations/business-email-compromise-mailbox-rule-abuse-investigation/investigation-walkthrough.md

 ---

+### Scenario Context

+A suspected Business Email Compromise (BEC) incident was identified after multiple pension withdrawals were processed and approved using an executive’s authority, despite the transfers ultimately benefiting external bank accounts.
+The organization suspected account compromise (not endpoint malware) because the activity appeared “legitimate” from a workflow perspective—approvals were issued from the executive mailbox and aligned with normal finance communication patterns.

+The investigation was triggered by the detection of fraudulent pension-related transactions and focused on determining how the executive mailbox was abused to enable and conceal the fraud.
+Email artifacts, Azure AD sign-in and audit telemetry, and Exchange mailbox configuration changes were analyzed to confirm credential-based access and identify concealment mechanisms—specifically malicious inbox rules and folder manipulation used to suppress or redirect financial correspondence (e.g., withdrawal-related messages) long enough for unauthorized approvals to occur.

+---

 ### Incident Scope

 This investigation analyzes a simulated **Business Email Compromise (BEC)** incident involving unauthorized yet seemingly legitimate financial transactions originating from a company pension fund account.